-PROPOSAL SUBMISSION REQUIREMENTS
+REFERENCE SUBMISSION REQUIREMENTS

-1. Proposer shall provide references from three clients for whom they have provided similar services within the past three (3) years.
-Proposer shall include entity name, contact name, address, and telephone number of each reference.
+1. Proposer shall provide references from two (2) partners/funders for whom they have provided violence prevention programs or services to within the past three (3) years.
 Failure of a reference to follow up with the City on any inquiry will result in the disqualification of that reference.
 The City reserves the right to use itself as a reference, to contact references other than those provided by the proposer and to otherwise perform its own due diligence in determining the responsibility of the proposer.